The main Navigation tabs at top of each page are Metric - inputs in millimeters (mm) For Inch versions,

 Set Current Inputs and Settings as Default on page load

-Hit to set current calculation inputs and settings as default on page load.
+Hit (where displayed) to set current calculation inputs and settings as default on page load.

 When you return to the page, the default calculation will be restored, so you don't have to re-enter everything on often used calculations.